IT-REX-Platform/Wiki-EnPro-WS2020/wiki/Application-Architecture--Data-Model.md

 ### Student

 Students participate in Courses and complete the contained Content, Chapters and (indirectly) AdjustableTimePeriods.
 Thereby they get rewarded with foodRewards to feed their IT-Rexes.
 They can also play quizzes like RexDuell and TurboQuiz to gain additional rewards.
-For further information go to User Role Model.
+For further information go to [Quiz Data Model](./Application-Architecture--Data-Model#user-role-model).

 ### Lecturer

 Lecturers can create and delete Courses and lecture the contained Content.
 Every Course has at least one Lecturer.
 Lecturer manage Courses by creating AdjustableTimePeriods and Chapters and uploading the Content.
-For further information go to User Role Model.
+For further information go to [Quiz Data Model](./Application-Architecture--Data-Model#user-role-model).

 ### User

-For further information go to User Role Model (bring in line, abstract?).
+For further information go to [Quiz Data Model](./Application-Architecture--Data-Model#user-role-model) (bring in line, abstract?).

 # Quiz Data Model